UstymUkhman/ImageDrawer.js/README.md

 </head>
 ```

-Once that is done, to actually use the plugin, you have to call `.drawImge()` function by selecting the parent element of the picture you want to draw and passing the `options` object.<br>
+Once that is done, to actually use the plugin, you have to call `.drawImge()` function by selecting the parent element of the picture you want to draw and pass the `options` object.<br>
-So lets suppose this is our HTML:
+So let's suppose we have this is our HTML:

 ```html
 <body>